Reference 13 — Network formation

 A vertex that receives delivery (e.g. /B/in).
 Control-passive, data-rich.

 A peer that is orchestrating is an edge that exists temporarily → modifies bindings → departs, leaving producer and consumer wired.
-Because formation is just vertex writes, the cables it patches outlive the hand that plugged them — and because nothing privileged holds the graph together, a rebooted or reconnected peer re-forms its own bindings (§self-healing) with no coordinator present.
+Because formation is just vertex writes, the cables it patches outlive the hand that plugged them — and because nothing privileged holds the graph together, a rebooted or reconnected peer re-forms its own bindings (§Self-healing without a coordinator) with no coordinator present.

 sequenceDiagram